Furnished apartments in Berlin Charlottenburg

 Temporary accommodation in Charlottenburg is the order of the day.
 After a long sleep, the centre of City West has awoken to new life again.
 The area around the Bahnhof Zoo has undergone a facelift and many new hotspots have been created.
 The Kudamm avenue also continues the splendour of the old days.
 The cheap shops, however, have disappeared.

-Charlottenburg - Living yesterday and today
+Living in Charlottenburg - yesterday and today

 In Charlottenburg, your dreams of living come true.
 Charlottenburg was once the richest city in Prussia, before it was incorporated into Berlin in 1920.